luckydye/vsource-decompiler/README.md

     - Use a MixRGB node and multiply the image with the alpha layer as the factor.

 2. Some Props may not decompile properly

+3. Blend Textures
+    - If a material has a blend texture, the second texture is included as a "OCCLUSION" Texture and has to be menually mixed with the base texture.
+Use the Alpha of the Vertex Color to blend the textures through the Mix Vertex Color Node.